awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/deleting-a-queue.md

 1. Open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. On the navigation bar of the MediaConvert console, choose the Region where you created the queue that you want to delete\.
+1. On the navigation bar of the MediaConvert console, choose the AWS Region where you created the queue that you want to delete\.
 ![\[Choose a Region.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/regions-list.png)

 1. Choose the three\-bar icon on the left to access the left navigation pane\.